maamari/lares/README.md

 # Create labels for the data (0 for French, 1 for Spanish)
 labels = np.concatenate([np.zeros(len(prompts_fr)), np.ones(len(prompts_es))]).tolist()

-# Use the generate function from the lares module to get the model's metrics for this task
+# Use the generate function from the LARES module to get the model's metrics for this task
 data, bias, acc, tox = generate(prompts, references, labels, max_iterations=1, task_type='Translation', feedback=False)

 # Print the results